gigapi/gigapi-querier-js/README.md

 ## Overview

-GigAPI provides a SQL interface to query time-series stored in GigAPI's parquet storage leveraging catalog metadata.
+GigAPI provides a SQL interface to query time-series using GigAPI Catalog Metadata and DuckDB

 ## Quick Start